andriyzagoruyko/starting-template-gulp/README.md

 # starting-template-gulp
-HTML, SCSS, JQuery quick start bundle with GULP
+HTML, SCSS, JavaScript quick start bundle with GULP and some jQuery plugins.